marm00/evolver-sprite-tool/README.md

 Transform images into standardized assets for [Evolver](https://github.com/marm00/evolver).

-This is a command line tool for opinionated image manipulation with type conversion, scaling, and chroma keying.
+This is a command line tool for opinionated image manipulation with [PIL](https://pillow.readthedocs.io/).

 ## Usage